AI-Native GTM Ops Consulting for B2B Tech Startups

 The Bottom Line

 If you're pre-$10M ARR and your revenue motion is held together with duct tape, you don't need a full-time RevOps Manager.
-You need an experienced operator who can build the foundation right — fast — and hand it off when the time comes.
+You need an experienced operator who can build the foundation right — fast — and who understands which AI tools to layer on top versus which ones to skip entirely.

 That's the sequence that actually works.